 MIS-C is a rare condition that causes widespread inflammation throughout the body.
-Many children with MIS-C were asymptomatic or had mild Covid symptoms at first but weeks later developed a variety of nonrespiratory symptoms including abdominal pain, skin rashes, heart abnormalities, and, in some cases, extremely low blood pressure.
+Many children with MIS-C were asymptomatic or had mild Covid symptoms at first.
+Still, weeks later developed a variety of nonrespiratory symptoms, including abdominal pain, skin rashes, heart abnormalities, and, in some cases, extremely low blood pressure.

-However, these were mostly gone within a few months, revealed the study by researchers at Columbia University and New York-Presbyterian.
+However, these were mostly gone within a few months, revealing the study by Columbia University and New York-Presbyterian researchers.